Lyle Tuttle: Career

 In 1949, he began tattooing professionally.
 In 1954 he opened his own studio in San Francisco; this first shop was open for 35 years.
 Tuttle tattooed Janis Joplin, Cher, Jo Baker, the Allman Brothers, Peter Fonda, and Paul Stanley, among others.
+Rumor has it in the underground scene that he even tattoed US President John F. Kennedy, a claim the artist has never denied.

 He did work on all seven continents, was tattooed on six continents, and never knowingly tattooed a minor.
 His fame within the U.S. tattoo world was somewhat controversial, as many tattooists of his day disliked his statements to the press and "shameless self-promotion".
 When Tuttle was on the cover of Rolling Stone magazine in October 1970, Sailor Jerry put the picture inside his toilet.

 Tuttle taught seminars in "Tattoo machine maintenance and machine building" at tattoo conventions throughout the United States.
 When asked what made tattooing gain in popularity during his early career, he responded:

 "Women's liberation!
 One hundred percent women's liberation!
 That put tattooing back on the map.
 With women getting a ? [sic] freedom, they could get tattooed if they so desired.
 It increased and opened the market by 50% of the population–half of the human race!
 For three years, I tattooed almost nothing but women.
 Most women got tattooed for the entertainment value ... circus side show attractions and so forth.
 Self-made freaks, that sort of stuff.
 The women made tattooing a softer and kinder art form."